-Before inflatable paddleboards came along, secluded lakes with no road leading to them were difficult to get to and enjoy fully.
+Before lightweight inflatable paddle boards came along, secluded lakes with no roads leading to them were difficult to get to and enjoy fully.
 Now it’s possible to hike or walk long distances with a board in your backpack and get to unexplored areas.
 Being out on a clear mountain lake and exploring every inch of it is something not many people get to do.
 It does take more work, but it’s usually worth it.

 A rule of thumb for backpackers is to never carry more than 20% of your body weight in a backpack.
 Because of this, I have chosen boards that do not weigh more than 20 lbs.
 This allows a little extra weight for the pump, paddle, and other gear without risking going over 20% body weight for most people.
 If you are a bigger person or an experienced backpacker, then you can take a heavier board, but it’s important to know your limits.
 Carry what you are comfortable with so it will be an enjoyable experience the entire time.

-When picking a lightweight board, you want something that can still handle your body weight and be manageable on the water.
-There are children’s paddleboards that weigh less but are short, narrow, and not suitable for adult paddlers.
-The boards on today’s list are at least 10 feet long and have weight limits of over 200 lbs, making them solid choices for serious paddleboarders.
+When picking a lightweight inflatable paddle board, you want something that can still handle your body weight and be manageable on the water.
+There are children’s paddle boards that weigh less but are short, narrow, and not suitable for adult paddlers.
+The boards on today’s list are at least 10 feet long and have weight limits of over 200 lbs, making them solid choices for serious paddle boarders.

 Note: Scroll left/right on tablets and phones